equipeGST/RiboDoc/README.md

 &emsp;&emsp;&emsp;`sudo docker pull equipegst/ribodoc`

 ## 4) Run RiboDoc
-Now that your folder's architecture is ready, it's time to start !
+Now that your folder's architecture is ready, it is time to start !
 If you have pulled RiboDoc, you can run it with the following command:
-&emsp;&emsp;&emsp;`docker run --rm -v /path/to/your/project/folder/:/data/ equipegst/ribodoc`
+&emsp;&emsp;&emsp;`docker run --rm -v /path/to/your/project/folder/:/data/ equipegst/ribodoc CPU_NBR MEMORY_AMNT`
 */path/to/your/project/folder/* corresponds to the **full path** of the directory with all the files you prepared for the analysis (usually starting with a "/").
-To get this full path, you can usually drag and drop your folder to the terminal or find it in the properties.
+To get this full path, you can usually drag and drop your folder to the terminal to display the path in the terminal or you can find it in the properties of your folder.
 *:/data/* **must not be modified in any way** as it corresponds to the path to the project directory inside the container.
+*CPU_NBR* is the number of CPU (threads) you want to use for your analysis (Ex : 8).
+*MEMORY_AMNT* is the amount of memory (RAM) you want to use for your analysis in GB (Ex : 16).

 >Caution:
 >&emsp;&emsp;&emsp;The path to your project folder and the "/data/" path must start and finish with a slash "/"